rovinski/rovinski.github.io/index.md

 It features a blog suitable for both prose and technical documentation, a showcase for projects and a resume that fits with the rest of the design.

-Hydejack is highly customizable and lets you achieve a variety of styles.
+**Hydejack** is highly customizable and lets you achieve a variety of styles.
 Below you can find a selection of variations that are included.

 <!-- more -->

 ## Download
-There are two versions of Hydejack: The Free Version includes basic blogging functionality, as did previous versions of the theme.
+There are two versions of **Hydejack**: The Free Version includes basic blogging functionality, as did previous versions of the theme.
 The new PRO Version includes additional features for professionals:
 A [portfolio], a [resume] layout and a [welcome] page to feature your favorite projects and posts.